Gilbert syndrome

 When to see a doctor

-Make an appointment with your health care provider if you have jaundice, which has many possible causes.
+Make an appointment with a healthcare professional if you have jaundice, which has many possible causes.

 Causes

-Gilbert syndrome is caused by a modified gene you inherit from your parents.
-This gene usually controls an enzyme that helps break down bilirubin in your liver.
-When you have an ineffective gene, your blood contains excess amounts of bilirubin because your body doesn't produce enough of the enzyme.
+Gilbert syndrome is caused by a modified gene someone inherits from their parents.
+This gene usually controls an enzyme that helps break down bilirubin in the liver.
+When someone has this ineffective gene, their blood contains too much bilirubin.
+This is because the body isn't producing enough of the enzyme.

 How the body processes bilirubin

-Bilirubin is a yellowish pigment made when your body breaks down old red blood cells.
-Bilirubin travels through your bloodstream to the liver, where the enzyme breaks down the pigment and removes it from the bloodstream.
+Bilirubin is a yellowish pigment made when the body breaks down old red blood cells.
+Bilirubin travels through the bloodstream to the liver, where the enzyme breaks down the pigment and removes it from the bloodstream.

 The bilirubin passes from the liver into the intestines with bile.
 It's then excreted in stool.
 A small amount of bilirubin remains in the blood.